Felixdiamond/videoTranslator/README.md

 ### Note on MeloTTS
 This project now uses MeloTTS.
 You'll need to clone its repository and install it.
 The `setup.py` script attempts to handle this.

+**NOTE**: If you run into an error while installing fugashi, install mecab: `sudo apt-get install mecab libmecab-dev mecab-ipadic-utf8`

 ### Option 1: The Classic (CLI Lovers)
 1.  **Clone this repository:**
     ```bash